How to Defend Against Rumors, Lies, and Propaganda

 Social media platforms such as Facebook, Twitter, Instagram, and Snapchat have allied over the last decade with instant access to news via cell phones and text messaging to make of the rumor mill a veritable factory farm.
 But the rush to "be the first to know" and share accordingly often may have significant consequence.
 Rumors, once released, are not unlike wild horses: Unsubstantiated information rapidly gains a life of its own, and once a rumor finds its legs corralling it becomes virtually impossible.

 The most damaging rumors are about non-factual things.
 Non-factual things—not lies.
 There is a distinction.
 Non-factual things are impossible to substantiate: future events, past mysteries, true personal motivations.
 Rumors are inherently tough to squash because they have built-in defenses.
 Nobody can know the future.
 A mystery from the past is still, by definition, a mystery because the circumstances surrounding it weren't documented substantially enough, or by proper parties, to effectively illuminate the larger question of why or how it happened.

 There's never any proof of another person's innermost thoughts, feelings, or motivations.

-Rumors and False Memories: The FOMO Effect?
+Rumors and False Memories: The FOMO Effect

 Hearing a rumor not only has the power to make you think it might be true; particularly in children hearing a rumor can actually implant false memories.
-Perception is reality—not merely a product of political cynicism, real science exists proving it.
+Perception is a reality—not merely a product of political cynicism, real science exists proving it.